ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 You can include the Caveonix RiskForesight™ service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
 On these standard vCenter Servers instances, Caveonix RiskForesight generates a license for the number of VMs that you select.

-On VMware Regulated Workloads and VMware Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
+On VMware® Regulated Workloads and VMware Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
 You are charged for every host on the instance, which includes management, workload, and edge services clusters.

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}